Speed-up Quantum Perceptron via Shortcuts to Adiabaticity: Quasi-optimal-time Solution by Inverse Engineering

 For $t_f=0.15$, we first set $s=4$, and obtain $a_0 = \theta(0)$, $a_1 = \dot\theta(0)$, $a_3$ and $a_4$ and the functions of $a_2$ by fixing the boundary conditions Eq. (\ref{theta-conditions-1}) and Eq. (\ref{theta-conditions-2}) in the main text.
-As shown in Fig. \ref{SM-IE-1parameter}, the minimum $C= 0.026$ can be found at $a_2=-391$.
+As shown in Fig. \ref{IE-1parameter}, the minimum $C= 0.026$ can be found at $a_2=-391$.
 By using the same boundary conditions, we set $s=5$, a higher order polynomial ansatz, where $a_0 = \theta(0)$, $a_1 = \dot\theta(0)$, $a_4$ and $a_5$ are the functions of $a_2$ and $a_3$.
-The relation of $C$ value versus $a_2$ and $a_3$ are demonstrated in Fig. \ref{SM-IE-2parameter}, where the range of $C<0.01$ manifests itself as a stripe area.
+The relation of $C$ value versus $a_2$ and $a_3$ are demonstrated in Fig. \ref{IE-2parameter}, where the range of $C<0.01$ manifests itself as a stripe area.
 We find numerically $C$ value reaches its minimum at $0.0087$ when $a_2 = -50$ and $a_3 = -3980$.
-Using the same strategy to search for a minimal $C$ value for a fixed value $t_f$, we demonstrate $C$ value in the function of $t_f$, as shown in Fig. \ref{C-tf-P-field} (a) of the main text, where $C$ value reaches its minimal at $t_f^{\textrm{min}}=0.15$.
+Using the same strategy to search for a minimal $C$ value for a fixed value $t_f$, we demonstrate $C$ value in the function of $t_f$, as shown in Fig. \ref{C-tf-P-field} (a) of the main text, where the minimal operation time $t_f$ reaches at $t_f^{\textrm{min}}=0.15$ for $C<0.01$.
 Numerical calculations prove that further setting higher order of polynomial ansatz ($s>5$) does not improve to shorten $t_f^{\textrm{min}}$.

-The detailed comparison between STA and optimal control theory is presented in Ref. \cite{SM-davidpra}.
-IE method can definitely allow to approach the time-optimal solution by introducing more freedom in polynomial ansatz or different trigonometric one of $\theta$.
+The detailed comparison between STA and optimal control theory is presented in Ref. \cite{davidpra-S}, proving that IE method allows to approach the performance gained from optimal control theory by introducing more freedom in polynomial or trigonometric ansatz of $\theta$.
+Here, we present the comparison of the performance of activation function by using IE with polynomial function $\theta = \sum_{i=0}^N a_i t^i $, trigonometric function $\theta = a_0 + a_1 t + \sum_{i=2}^N a_i \sin[(i-1)\pi t/t_f]$ and exponential functions $\theta = a_0 e^{t} + a_1 e^{-t} + a_2 e^{m t} +a_3 e^{-m t}$ with $m=25$ as well as FAQUAD, shown in Table \ref{Comparison}, showing that higher polynomial ansatz gives a quasi-optimal-time solution.